DavidBall117/Barkeep/README.md

 - Run `npm install` in the root directory to install server dependencies.
 - Run `npm install` and then `npm run build` in the web-client react project to install dependencies and compile the web app.
 - Run `npm start` in the root directory to launch the server.
+- Run `npm start` in the web-app directory to launch the server and the development server for the web-app.
 - View API documentation at /api-docs

 ## Commands